 Simple products break less

-I don’t love guns, but sometimes a gun can help tell a story.
-So, this post is a bit odd but is fun and educational.
-All those who have worked with software people.
-Whenever my modest inputs are required to help software developers build better digital products, I like to say this, among other things: “Let’s make this feature work like a revolver!”
-This expression is not my own – I “inherited” it from a good friend who is a front-end developer, but it represents a principle in product design that I follow.
-And believe it or not, it all started with cars and revolvers and LSD… as in Lean Software Development.
+Here and there in my career, I have worked with software people.
+Whenever my modest inputs are required to help software developers build better digital products, I like to say this, among other things: “Let’s make this feature work like a drum!”
+This expression is not my own – I “inherited” it from a good friend who is a front-end developer, but it represents a principle in product design that I follow (more on that later).
+And believe it or not, it all started with cars and drums and LSD… as in Lean Software Development.
 Since we happen to be humans (even the geekiest of us), sometimes it helps to remember why simplicity is the mother of genius – because simple things break less.
-This notion is at the core of usability.
+This notion is at the core of great products and customer experiences.

-The bulk of my work is in software and websites, and I have never owned a Toyota and have little use for handguns or street drugs.
+I have never owned a Toyota and have little use for drums or street drugs.
 But I do take interest in precision engineering and love to study complex devices, including telescopes, watches, and other mechanisms.
-I also have worked on several challenging hardware projects, including those for WebMD and Air France-KLM.
-Many of my colleagues may argue that hardware is more difficult and expensive to develop, and so you can’t compare software and hardware fairly in terms of approaches to measuring usability.
-But I say (and I will prove to you, if you don’t agree) that software and hardware are identical from the product development, usability, and customer experience perspectives.
+I also have been exposed to design, hardware, and numerous construction projects.
+Many will argue that physical objects and devices are more difficult and expensive to develop, and so it may be unfair to compare those to software in terms of approaches to measuring usability and customer satisfaction.
+But I say (and I may prove to you, if you don’t agree) that software and hardware are identical from the product development, usability, and customer experience perspectives.
 This is because

 - both are designed for humans;